 Yes it will.
 We will follow all ethical and legal practices to ensure information about you is handled confidentially.
-You will only be identified by a participant ID number on all study documents and any electronic database.
+You will only be identified by a participant ID number on all study documents including the study data collected on any electronic database.
 Responsible members of the University of Oxford and the relevant GP Practice may be given access to data for monitoring and/or audit of the study to ensure that the research is complying with applicable regulations.